 NOTE: Women who fall into this age range should complete ALL tests outlined above.
 In addition, the following exams should be completed as well.

 Baseline Bone Mineral Density Screen: Discuss with provider.
 Screens can include Dexascan or Sahara heel ultrasound.

 Fecal Occult Blood Test: Discuss with provider.
 To be done yearly.

-Flexible Sigmoidoscopy: To be done every 5 years or a chlonoscopy baseline at 50, then every 10 years or double contrast barium enema every 5-10 years.
+Flexible Sigmoidoscopy: To be done every five years or a colonoscopy baseline at 50, then every 10 years or double contrast barium enema every 5-10 years.